Malvern, Worcestershire: Research and development

 With the recognised science and technology developments in the Malvern area, Malvern Hills Science Park was built in 1999, and is now home to over 30 science and technological businesses, including, UTC Aerospace Systems (formerly Goodrich Corporation), and Textlocal.
+By 2020 most of the remaining historic scientific research buildings on the southern part of the Qinetq campus had been demolished and the land sold off for development of a large housing estate and a care home.

 Manufacturing

 Other manufacturing and service industries are mainly grouped in the Spring Lane Industrial Estate that was developed in the 1960s and the adjoining Enigma Business Park that was begun in the 1990s.

 Pipe organs have been built in Malvern since 1841 by Nicholson Organs.
 Nicholson organs can be found in Gloucester and Portsmouth Cathedrals, and Great Malvern Priory.
 Cars have been constructed in Malvern since 1894 by Santler (Britain's first petrol car) and 1910 by the Morgan Motor Company, one of the world's longest-existing private constructors of automobiles produced in series.
-The Morgan Motor Car is a traditional sports roadster and over the years has become a 'cult' vehicle, exported all over the world from the factory in Malvern Link.
+Morgan cars are traditional roadsters that over the years have become 'cult' vehicles, exported worldwide from the factory in Malvern Link.
 Specialist glass tubing and microscope slides are produced by Chance Brothers in their factory in Malvern next door to the Morgan Motor works.